 It pains her now, all of it, everything around and within—the crispness and the clarity, indescribably profound in its extraordinary this-ness, teeming with absolutes, the colors, the smells, the turn, the radiating silence, the tease and the hint, the faded coffee stains on the tablecloth, the chipping, peeling paint on the sill, the sight of her own empty chair, as if it is she who has departed, now haunting her own home.
 What does it mean now to be here, to be where they once were and were They, she wonders, but she cannot make herself move.
 He has taken the life with him, she thinks, feels, knows, all the life, so she just sits, one hand hanging and the other dead in her lap, dark eyes seeing straight through to nothing, astonished it has come to this.
 I did everything for you and you just took it, took it.

-She brings her right hand to the table and traces her index finger along a familiar groove, halts, lays her palm flat on the envelope, and reaches without looking for the letter on the floor with her left.
+She brings her right hand to the table and traces her index finger along a familiar groove felt beneath the tablecloth, halts, lays her palm flat on the envelope, and reaches without looking for the letter on the floor with her left.
 Once retrieved, she summons her right hand to help fold the letter back up and return it to the torn envelope as if retracing her steps, maybe even rewinding time, then places the mended missive on the table before her and smooths it flat.
 Winter is in the air, she thinks, inevitable and portending, but the details have yet to be written.